 - “up and coming star of the property bar” (Legal 500, 2010)

-Tom’s recent cases have included Knight v Goulandris 1 WLR 3345 (Court of Appeal decision about service by email); Sparks v Biden EWHC 1994 (Ch) (succeeded in persuading a court to imply a term to defeat a developer’s attempt to avoid paying overage in reliance on perceived drafting deficiencies); Re Falmouth Dockyard UKUT 430 (LC) (acting for a commercial/military shipyard on a largely successful attempt to prevent the modification of covenants affecting a “wet dock” owned by a company that builds superyachts); and Re Surana’s Application UKUT 368, Re University of Chester’s Application UKUT 457 and Re Theodossiades’ Application UKUT 0461 (acting for applicants or objectors on applications to Upper Tribunal under section 84 of the Law of Property Act 1925 to modify covenants for developments that would affect residential properties).
+Tom’s recent cases have included Fearn v Tate EWHC 246 (Ch) (overlooking of flats from the viewing gallery at the extension to Tate Modern), Knight v Goulandris 1 WLR 3345 (whether a party wall award could be served by email); Sparks v Biden EWHC 1994 (Ch) (implication into a contract of sale of a term to defeat a developer’s attempt to avoid paying overage); Re Falmouth Dockyard UKUT 430 (LC) (acting for the owner of a commercial/military shipyard resisting by an application by superyacht company under s.84 of the Law of Property Act 1925 to modify covenants affecting a “wet dock”); and Re Surana’s Application UKUT 368, Re University of Chester’s Application UKUT 457 and Re Theodossiades’ Application UKUT 0461 (acting for applicants or objectors on applications to Upper Tribunal under section 84 of the Law of Property Act 1925 to modify covenants for developments of residential properties).

 Tom is the author of the leading practitioner work on notices, namely Property Notices (Jordans, 2011 2nd edition).
-He is often instructed in cases about disputed notices and break conditions.
-Tom is a co-author of a practitioner work on rights of light, namely Rights of Light: The Modern Law (Jordans, 2015, 3rd edition).
+He is a co-author of a practitioner work on rights of light, namely Rights of Light: The Modern Law (Jordans, 2015, 3rd edition).

 Tom accepts instructions under the Public Access Scheme and he is a qualified mediator.